clover/remote-pay-cloud/README.md

 var clover = require("remote-pay-cloud");
 ```
 ##### Create the Clover Connector object
-This will require gathering the configuration information to create the connector.
-In this example, the configuration is hard coded.
-The creation of the connector is done using the connector factory.
+You’ll need to gather the configuration information in order to create the connector.
+In this example, the configuration is hard-coded.
+Use the connector factory to create the connection.
 ```
 var connector = new clover.CloverConnectorFactory().createICloverConnector({
     "merchantId": "BBFF8NBCXEMDT",